sfc-gh-jbellegarde/sfquickstarts/site/sfguides/src/cortex_ai_demo_framework/cortex_ai_demo_framework.md

 **What the notebook does:**
 - Creates sample customer survey data tables
 - Processes data with Cortex AI functions (SENTIMENT, EXTRACT_ANSWER, COMPLETE)
-- Deploys all 10 Streamlit applications from the uploaded stage files
+- Deploys all 8 Streamlit applications from the uploaded stage files using environment.yml for dependencies
 - Sets up the complete framework for immediate demo creation

 The notebook processes sample data and deploys the complete framework application suite.